 The next day the city was closed for business.
 Only a couple of streets in the Old Quarter had any shops or restaurants that were open.
 However, celebrations ensued; there were people everywhere commemorating the new year – the year of the pig.
 It seemed a tradition to take pictures around Hoàn Kiếm Lake – which is the lake in the center of the Old Quarter.

 There are many traditions during Tet but one of the most interesting ones was the burning of fake paper money as way of burnt offerings for the deceased.
 The preferred currency is $100 USD and it is sold everywhere (prior to Tet – so one must stock up in advance).
 The practice of ancestor worship is largely religious, stemming from the belief that the more offerings one burns for their dead relatives, the better their afterlives will be.

-Everyday more and more stores and restaurants opened in the ancient streets of Hanoi.
-As the oldest continuously developed area of Vietnam, Hanoi’s Old Quarter has a history that spans 2,000 years.
+Everyday more and more stores and restaurants opened in the ancient streets of this capital.
+As the oldest continuously developed area of Vietnam, the Old Quarter has a history that spans 2,000 years.

 Even though we didn’t get to experience the real Hanoi we were happy that we got to see it’s festive Tet state.